 This is also a great benefit for application designers; you do not need to create your own kind of “data format” that gets saved to a file and reloaded again when your program stops and starts.
 Zope’s persistence machinery works with any kind of Python objects (within the bounds of a few simple rules) and as your types of objects grow, your database simply grows transparently with it.

 Here is a simple example of using ZODB outside of Zope.
 If all you plan on doing is using persistent objects with Zope, you can skip this section if you wish.

 The first thing you need to do to start working with ZODB is to create a “root object”.
 This process involves first opening a “storage” , which is the actual backend storage location for your data.

 ZODB supports many pluggable storage back-ends, but for the purposes of this article we’re going to show you how to use the ‘FileStorage’ back-end storage, which stores your object data in a file.
 Other storages include storing objects in relational databases, Berkeley databases, and a client to server storage that stores objects on a remote storage server.

 To set up a ZODB, you must first install it.
 ZODB comes with Zope, so the easiest way to install ZODB is to install Zope and use the ZODB that comes with your Zope installation.
-For those of you who don’t want all of Zope, but just ZODB, see the instructions for downloading ZODB from the ZODB web page.
+For those of you who don’t want all of Zope, but just ZODB, see its page on PyPI at https://pypi.org/project/ZODB/.